digicatapult/inteli-api/docs/tokenFormats/order.md

 ## POST /order/{id}/acceptance

-A supplier accepts an order.
+A supplier accepts an order, signifying their intent to fulfil the order.

 | Inputs | Outputs |
 | :----- | :------ |